Police Departments in the State of Ohio do not have the authority to issue restraining orders, or protection orders.

 Police will enforce orders issued by the court pursuant Ohio Revised Code Section 2919.27

 (some orders are issued by courts that are not enforceable by police)

-In cases of Domestic Violence, and for certain specified offenses, officers will prepare a motion for the court requesting the issuance of Criminal Temporary Protection orders and Criminal Anti-Stalking Protection Orders.
+In cases of Domestic Violence, and for certain specified offenses, officers may prepare a motion for the court requesting the issuance of Criminal Temporary Protection orders or Criminal Anti-Stalking Protection Orders.

-Private citizens may petition the court, on their own behalf, for issuance of Civil Protection Orders.
-An ex-parte hearing will be scheduled, generally the same day, or on the next court day, which you must attend.
+Private citizens may petition the court, on their own behalf, for issuance of a Civil Protection Order.
+An ex-parte hearing will be scheduled, generally the same day or on the next court day, which you must attend.

 Domestic Violence Civil Protection Order

-If you or a family member are being physically abused or threatened with harm by a family or household member (person living in your home, even if not related to you by marriage or blood) you can apply for a Domestic Violence Civil Protection Order.
+If you or a family member are being physically abused or threatened with harm by a family or household member (person living in your home, even if not related to you by marriage or blood) you can apply for a Domestic Violence Civil Protection Order with the Domestic Relations Court.
 If you and your abuser have children together, a Domestic Violence Civil Protection Order can also decide issues regarding these children – including custody, visitation, and support.

 Civil Stalking Protection Order

 If you or a family member fear for your safety because you are being threatened with harm, followed, or harassed by a person (relative or stranger), you can apply for a Civil Stalking Protection Order.

 Civil Stalking Protection Order hearings are held Monday-Friday at 7:45am.